johnmckay-reward/explore-ni/README_EPIC6.md

 ## Overview

-This implementation provides a complete manual confirmation workflow for bookings in the Explore NI platform.
+This implementation provides a complete manual confirmation workflow for bookings in the NI Experiences platform.
 Vendors can now manage booking requests, set notification preferences, and the system automatically handles timeouts.

 ## What Was Implemented